Lian Tanner: Awards

 Tanner's book Museum of Thieves attracted a number of accolades.
 It won the 2010 Aurealis Award for Best Children's Fiction, was a Notable Book in the 2011 Australian Children's Book of the Year Award and was shortlisted for the 2010 Australian Independent Booksellers' Award and the Australian Speech Pathologists' Award.
 In addition Museum of Thieves was selected by Bank Street Children's Book Committee as one of the Best Children's Books of the Year.
 It was one of the "50 Books You Can’t Put Down" in the 2011 Australian "Get Reading!"
 Campaign, and was named as a "White Raven" by the International Youth Library in Munich.

 City of Lies, the second book in the Keepers trilogy, won the 2011 Aurealis Award for Best Children's Fiction.
 In 2020 Tanner and illustrator Jonathan Bentley won the Patricia Wrightson Prize for Children's Literature at the New South Wales Premier's Literary Awards for Ella and the Ocean.
 Tanner won the 2021 Children's crime novel Davitt Award for A Clue for Clara.

+Spellhound, the first book in the Dragons of Hallow series, won the 2023 Aurealis Award for Best Children's Fiction.

+Rita's Revenge won the Russell Prize for Humour Writing for Young People and was shortlisted for both the Patricia Wrightson Prize for Children's Literature and the Davitt Award for Best Children's Novel in 2023.